ARMmbed/mbed-client/README.md

 void error(M2MInterface::Error error)
 ```

-You will get more information about the error from the `error` parameter passed with the callback and then you can act accordingly.
+You will get more information about the error from the `error` parameter passed with the callback; use it to fix the source of the error.

 ### Update

-Periodically or based on certain events within the client or initiated by the mbed Device Server, the client updates its registration information with the mbed Device Server by sending an **Update** operation to the mbed Device Server.
+Periodically, or in response to events within the client or as initiated by the mbed Device Server, the client updates its registration information with mDS.
+It does this by sending an **Update** operation to mDS.

-This is how you can update your registration:
+To update your registration:

 ```
 M2MInterface::update_registration(M2MSecurity* security_object, const uint32_t lifetime)
 ```

-Normally, the enabler will update the registration automatically but if you want to renew the registration before that, you can use this API.
+Normally, the enabler will update the registration automatically, but if you want to renew the registration before that, you can use this API.

+___Success or failure callback___

 If the update operation is successful, your application will receive the following callback: